 As the most popular CMS in the world, WordPress has become a lucrative target for cyber-attacks in the past.
 The 5.0 update will come with better security features to s

-Security recommendations from the WordPress core team are to use better hosting providers, along with SSL certificates, two-factor authentication, and application level password protection.
+Security recommendations from the WordPress core team are to use better hosting providers, along with SSL certificates, two-factor authentication, and application-level password protection.

-With the ‘Mobile First’ principle front of so many people’s minds, the WordPress 5.0 update includes a new responsive theme.
+With the ‘Mobile First’ principle in front of so many people’s minds, the WordPress 5.0 update includes a new responsive theme.

 Cropping background images can be a boring and time-consuming job for any web designer.